Aki Kaurismäki: Style

 Kaurismäki is known for his extremely minimalistic style.
 He has been called an auteur, since he writes, directs, produces and usually edits the films himself, and thus introduces his personal "drollery and deadpan" style.
 The camera is usually still.
 Events are shown in a plain manner and characters are usually left alone facing the consequences.
-However, despite their tragedies and setbacks, the characters don't give up and eventually survive.
+However, despite their tragedies and setbacks, the characters do not give up and eventually survive.

-Much of Kaurismäki's work is centred on Helsinki, such as the film Calamari Union, the Proletariat trilogy (Shadows in Paradise, Ariel and The Match Factory Girl) and the Finland trilogy (Drifting Clouds, The Man Without a Past and Lights in the Dusk).
+Much of Kaurismäki's work is centred on Helsinki, such as the film Calamari Union, the proletariat trilogy (Shadows in Paradise, Ariel and The Match Factory Girl) and the Finland trilogy (Drifting Clouds, The Man Without a Past and Lights in the Dusk).
 His vision of Helsinki is critical and singularly unromantic.
 Indeed, his characters often speak about how they wish to get away from Helsinki.
-Some end up in Mexico (Ariel), others in Estonia (Shadows in Paradise, Calamari Union, and Take Care of Your Scarf, Tatjana).
 Kaurismäki also uses, on purpose, characters, elements and settings that hark back to the 1960s and 1970s.

-Kaurismäki has been influenced by the French directors Jean-Pierre Melville, Jacques Becker, and Robert Bresson, the Japanese director Yasujirō Ozu, the American director John Cassavetes, and some critics have also inferred the influence of Rainer Werner Fassbinder.
-His movies have a humorous side that can also be seen in the films of Jim Jarmusch, who has a cameo in Kaurismäki's film Leningrad Cowboys Go America.
-Jarmusch used actors who have appeared frequently in Kaurismäki's films in his own film Night on Earth, part of which takes place in Helsinki.

-Kaurismäki has been a vocal critic of digital cinematography, calling it "a devil's invention" and saying he "won't make a digital film in this life".
-In March 2014, however, he reconciled, saying that "in order to maintain my humble film oeuvre accessible to a potential audience, I have ended up in rendering it to digital in all its present and several of its as yet unknown forms."
+Kaurismäki has been a vocal critic of digital cinematography, calling it "a devil's invention which destroys human culture as we know it, robs us of our jobs and makes us in the long run slaves" and, in 2012, going as far as claiming that he "won't make a digital film in this life".
+However, in 2014 he softened his position, saying that "in order to maintain my humble film oeuvre accessible to a potential audience, I have ended up in rendering it to digital in all its present and several of its as yet unknown forms", but that he would opt for traditional 35mm film "as long as it is possible regarding access to stock and existence of laboratories".